vytkuklys/42_cub3d/README.md

 ### Texture requirements
 The wall textures as well as the door texture is interchangeable, as long as:<br>
 - the texture is 64 by 64 pixels
-- the texture is a .xmp file
+- the texture is a .xpm file
 - the textures are called `1.xpm`, `2.xpm`, `3.xpm`, `4.xpm`, `5.xpm` with `5.xpm` being the door

 If you want to change the windowsize, this can be done in the [cub3d.h](https://github.com/vytkuklys/42_cub3d/blob/main/include/cub3d.h) file.<br>